MindfulCog/DWARF/README.md

  - Building an Orbital Mechanics Simulator once we have mechanics from Fluid and INFLOW - almost done, but not with INFLOW yet
  - Once we have this math, I will  then update my Tidal Simulator from v0.7 -> v0.8 with the added mechanics.

----Side thoughts, considering merging DWARF_V1.2 and v1.3 and making it a new paper---
+---Side thoughts, considering merging DWARF_V1.2 and v1.3 and making it a new paper, or just leaving them as Git Documents, and moving into my new findings Via all the simulations I have been running---